 These microbes are establishing new homes on your baby’s tiny body and while this might make you a nervous to hear – it’s actually good news!

 You see, every single person has multiple microbiomes throughout their body, which helps keep them healthy.
-Living in the nose, mouth, skin, and gut each of these ecosystems play important roles and work with the cells of the body.
+Living in the nose, mouth, skin, and gut, each of these ecosystems plays important roles and works with the cells of the body.

-The gut is the richest source of these microorganisms.
+The gut is the most abundant source of these microorganisms.
 They are needed to support a healthy immune system, proper nutrient absorption, digestion, hormone regulation, and they even influence happiness.